 Step VII: Begin to exhale slowly through the nose, let the upper chest descend first and only then the heart center.
 The belly should be the last to go down; draw it in to ensure all the air comes out when you exhale.

 Step VIII: Do at least ten breaths.
 This is the final part.

 10. Simhasana Pranayama – Lion Breathing

 This pose resembles a seated lion, hence the name Simhasana or Simha Pranayama or Breath of the Lions.
 While practicing, the expressions will be changed while practicing to resemble the lion’s expressions; thus, it is called Simha Mudra.

-As you exhale, open your mouth, stretch all the muscles in your face, stick your tongue out as far as possible, and create “haaa” sounds like a lion’s roar.
+Step V: As you exhale, open your mouth, stretch all the muscles in your face, stick your tongue out as far as possible, and create “Haaa” sounds like a lion’s roar.
 Practice Simha Pranayama the Lion Breath for 3-4 rounds.